onderweg/the-guide-non-windows/readme.md

 - Use Posix unicode functions like `mbsrtowcs`, instead of Windows specific ones, like `MultiByteToWideChar`.
 - Removed `wintree.c`, `wintree.h`.
 These are specific for Windows TreeView components, and hence not usable on non-Windows systems.
 - Use Makefile instead of Visual Studio project.
-- Applied fix to read `.gde` files on different architecture than it was created.
+- Applied fixes to read `.gde` files on different architecture than it was created.
 - Removed support for v1 gde files; this fork only supports v2.

 ## Building